 ENVIRONMENTAL RISKS AND OPPORTUNITIES

 ISO 14001:2015 Clause 6 Planning ensures the organization has the building blocks in place to determine that the EMS can achieve its intended outcome(s) through the inclusion of speciﬁc requirements around risk identiﬁcation and analysis.
 This builds on and extends much existing practice related to ISO 14001:2004’s requirements about the identiﬁcation and evaluation of aspects and impacts.
 However, even here, the extent of the required working practice changes depends on the nature and extent of existing evaluation techniques.
-The new ISO 14001 standard are grouped around five key areas: leadership, strategic context, interested party analysis and communication, risks and opportunities and life cycle perspective.
+The new ISO 14001 standard are grouped around five key areas: leadership, strategic context, interested party analysis and communication, risks and opportunities, and life cycle perspective.
 These changes are designed to increase corporate resilience and competitive advantage.
 Risk management is vital for every organization in every sector.
-It is intrinsic to compliance, reputation, growth, and profitability and its proper handling within the health, safety, and environmental arena can be a major contributor to overall success.
+It is intrinsic to compliance, reputation, growth, and profitability, and its proper handling within the health, safety, and environmental arena can be a major contributor to overall success.
 Now, organizations not only need to think about the impact they have on the environment and people, but also consider the impact that a changing environment, for example, climate change and resource scarcity, will have on them.
-In addition, organizations will need to consider other internal and external issues that can help or hinder them having successful management systems.
+In addition, organizations will need to consider other internal and external issues that can help or hinder them from having successful management systems.
 These could be related to the organization’s own internal systems and processes, for example, finance or procurement, or external factors such as government policy and incentives.
 While on the one hand it can be considered more onerous, this broader approach will help organizations better pinpoint the success (or otherwise) of their management systems and their impact on the business as a whole.

-ISO 14001:2015 identifies three possible sources that present risks and opportunities to the business 1) environmental aspects, 2) compliance obligations and 3) issues and requirements from the context review.
-One of these is the new requirement that the organization determine the risks and opportunities that need to be addressed to give assurance that the environmental management system can achieve its intended outcomes so as to prevent, or reduce, undesired effects, including the potential for environmental external conditions to affect the organization; and achieve continual improvement.
+ISO 14001:2015 identifies three possible sources that present risks and opportunities to the business 1) environmental aspects, 2) compliance obligations, and 3) issues and requirements from the context review.
+One of these is the new requirement that the organization determines the risks and opportunities that need to be addressed to give assurance that the environmental management system can achieve its intended outcomes so as to prevent, or reduce, undesired effects, including the potential for environmental external conditions to affect the organization; and achieve continual improvement.
 These are all laid out with the aim of ensuring the EMS can meet its intended expectations, reducing the risk of any external conditions affecting the EMS, and ensuring continual improvement is seen and that any emergency situations are assessed and action is taken to address them.

 - Risks may turn into problems.
 We can reduce or avoid future problems by reducing their consequences or their probabilities.
 This can be done by changing the way we work to replace a high-risk activity with a low-risk activity and remove the risk if possible.
 Also, we can add remove the risk by adding risk avoidance activities to the way we work.
 It is defined by two parameters